leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 Importantly, **all 3 combinations must receive the same inputs, and produce the same outputs**, and must (as much as possible) use the same configuration files to prepare their environments.
 A single test suite must work everywhere, without customizations or hacks.

+In truth, I could skip the first step, as the generated plugin is all that really matters.
+However the first step allows me to find the bugs immediately, while developing the code.
+By the time I reach steps 2 and 3, I have a high confidence that all code will work (that's why I don't need to enable XDebug for them, as I'll explain later on).

 ## 1st: Running Integration Tests on the PHP source code (on my development computer)

 This is the stack I'm using: